What is a Software Development Company?

 A3: Yes, but work permits are required for foreign staff (except for some exemptions).

-Q4: What taxes will my company pay?
+Q4: What taxes will the software development company be liable for?

 A4: Corporate Income Tax (CIT): 20%, Value Added Tax (VAT): 10%, Personal Income Tax for employees: progressive from 5%–35%.